 (Chef Brad uses “pearl” barley, which is easily available, but I’d suggest buying hull-less or hull barley, which is “whole” and not refined.
 See subtopic "Barley".)
 But if using pearl, the other 2 ingredients here are whole and it’s better than using white flour, I guess you could argue.

 I like a gamma lid on top to get in and out of more easily, when DE is being used in a larger container.
-If storing for long term use (using oxygen absorbers) then purchase the container that comes with the lid and you would use a mallet to secure this on so no oxygen escapes.
-Once opened though, you have exposed the food product to oxygen and if wanting to re-seal, then a fresh oxygen absorber would be needed, or use the DE which preserves products indefinitely, but it needs to "breathe" twice a year (see subtopic referred to for explanation), so opening with gamma lid is helpful.
+If storing for long term use (if using oxygen absorbers) then purchase the container that comes with the lid and you would use a mallet to secure this on so no oxygen escapes.
+Once opened though, you have exposed the food product to oxygen and if wanting to re-seal, then a fresh oxygen absorber would be needed; or use the DE which preserves products indefinitely, but it needs to "breathe" twice a year (see subtopic referred to for explanation), so opening with gamma lid is helpful.

 Use brown rice within 2 years because of the natural "healthy oils" in them, causing them not to be able to be stored long term.